 30. Hillgren K, Sarkar K, Elofsson S, Britton S. [Widespread risk behavior among injection drug users].
 Läkartidningen 2012;109:1221 - 25.

+Word count - 3026 after revision,

+excluding title page, abstract, references, figures and tables (and hints where to insert them).

 Licence for Publication statement

-The Corresponding Author has the right to grant on behalf of all authors and does grant on behalf of all authors, an exclusive license (or non-exclusive for government employees) on a worldwide basis to the BMJ Group and co-owners or contracting owning societies (where published by the BMJ Group on their behalf), and its Licensees to permit this article (if accepted) to be published in Sexually Transmitted Infections and any other BMJ Group products and to exploit all subsidiary rights, as set out in our licence.
+The Corresponding Author has the right to grant on behalf of all authors and does grant on behalf of all authors, an exclusive license (or non exclusive for government employees) on a worldwide basis to the BMJ Publishing Group Ltd to permit this article (if accepted) to be published in STI and any other BMJPGL products and sub-licences such use and exploit all subsidiary rights, as set out in our licence

+http://group.bmj.com/products/journals/instructions-for-authors/licence-forms".

+.